hasandafa/s-cgcnn/README.md

+## THIS IS STILL INCOMPLETE DUE TO BUGS!
+ANYWAY, ENJOY THE EARLY PHASE PIPELINE!

 # S-CGCNN: Material-Agnostic Semiconductor Research Pipeline

 A comprehensive computational framework for studying semiconductor alloys and their properties using machine learning and first-principles calculations.